hgoldstein95/hgoldstein95.github.io/_posts/2017-05-26-encryption-and-adjunctions.md

 where $$L$$ is the product (or `Tuple`) functor, and $$R$$ is the exponential (or `Reader`) functor.
-Using actual code (I'm using [Idris](https://www.idris-lang.org/)) here), the functors just data types, and are written as follows:
+Using actual code (I'm using [Idris](https://www.idris-lang.org/)) here), the functors are just data types, and are written as follows:

 {% highlight haskell %}
 data L k a = MkL k a